Friday

 “That’s good enough.”

-He turned back to Elliott.
+He turned back to Elliot.

 Grace began to speak, but he held up his hand.
 She stopped, smiling faintly.